kgbvax/bitbar-whoslistening/README.md

 ## Limitations
  * UDP is ignored
  * Launchers like xinted are ignored (for now)
+ * When firewall is active, it is currently not checked whether a specific service is (already) blocked by firewall, so you see false positives.
  * 'rapportd' a component believed to belong to iTunes/Homekit is not reported on purpose.
 Drop me a line of you have details.